ClemensElflein/openmower.de/content/en/docs/robot-assembly/prepare-the-parts/xesc.md

 The Kit includes 2 wheel xESCs and 1 mower motor xESC, configured and ready to go.
 They are identical in hardware, only XML configs differ.

-Configuring xESCs is beyond the scope of this doc.
+Configuring xESCs is described [here](../../../knowledge-base/configure-xesc/).